 Professional Candle Making Supplies Since 1972

-Why Do You Need to Pick The Right Wick?
+Why Do You Need to Pick The Right Candle Wicks?

-When choosing a wick, there are some important criteria to follow.
+When choosing candle wicks, there are some important criteria to follow.
 You should strive to achieve:

 - Consistent flame size

 - Moderate container temperature

 - Minimal or no blooming (carbon deposits)

 - Minimal glow after the candle has been extinguished

 The issue any candle maker has is where to start when choosing the proper wick.
 In today's marketplace the possibilities are endless and that can be overwhelming at times.
 The frustration for many is that there is not a magic formula to determine what wick is right for the given application.
 There are over 300 different wicks!
 The best one for your application will vary depending on the wax you are using, the fragrance load, candle diameter and even the color.